exasol/power-apps-connector/doc/user_guide/user_guide.md

 To do so, go back to the connector tab, edit the connector, select "Test" at the top, pick the connection you created and run some tests.

-I personally always test with GetTables.
+I personally always test the connector with the `GetTables` action.

-You'll get a list of tables you have access to returned to you in the response if everything 's configured properly.
+You'll get a list of tables the database user has access to returned to you in the response if everything 's configured properly.

 # Using the connector in a Power App